 Figure 5: Total Investment Return (as a Percent of Investments)

 The good news on this front is that reinvestment rates have begun to rise over the last couple of years amid Fed rate hikes and a gradually accelerating economy.
-The gross bond yield for our composite bottomed at 2.53% in 2016 and rose to 2.62% in 2017, likely continuing this trajectory into 2018.
-Median equity exposure also tripled between 2010 and 2015, remaining relatively stable thereafter (Figure 6).
+The gross bond yield for our composite bottomed at 2.53% in 2016 and rose to 2.85% in 2018.
+Median equity exposure also tripled between 2010 and 2015, remaining relatively stable thereafter (Figure 6) until declining in Q4 2018 due to market volatility.

 Figure 6: Unaffiliated Equity Divided by Investments